 Fresh ground coffee is my first choice for rising and shining and then I love to float seasonal flowers in a bowl of water to add fresh aromas in my kitchen.

 Fresh botanicals to start my day just energizes me which is exactly what I need in the morning.
-Gardenias are the perfect flower to float and they emit such a powerful aroma into the room.
-Here is an interesting tidbit, Gardenias are a genus of flowering plants in the coffee family.
+Flowers are so beautiful when they float and they emit such a powerful aroma into the room.

 Using Aromatherapy to Evoke a Seasonal Feel